-These largely unseen supporters helped to transform the ragtag rebel army into the force that stormed Tripoli.
+These largely unseen hands helped to transform the ragtag rebel army into the force storming Tripoli.

-Diplomats acknowledge that covert teams from France, Britain and some East European states provided critical assistance.
+Diplomats acknowledge that covert teams from France, Britain and some East European states provided critical assistance, without _ they contend _ compromising NATO's mandate from the United Nations to restrict its operations to protecting civilians.

-The CIA and other U.S. intelligence agencies have been gathering information throughout the conflict from contacts they had developed when they were working with Gadhafi's government on counterterrorism against al-Qaida-related Islamic militant groups operating in Libya.
+The CIA and other U.S. intelligence agencies have been gathering information throughout the conflict from contacts they'd developed when they were working closely with Gadhafi's government on counterterrorism against al-Qaida-related Islamic militant groups operating in Libya.
+This thawing of relations between two longtime adversaries, lasting only a few years, paid unexpected dividends later.

-Foreign military advisers on the ground provided key real-time intelligence to the rebels, enabling them to maximize their limited firepower against the enemy.
+Foreign military advisers on the ground were key to getting real-time intelligence to the rebels, helping them accurately concentrate their limited firepower on the enemy.
 One U.S. official, speaking on condition of anonymity to discuss intelligence matters, said the Qatari military led the way, augmented later by French, Italian and British military advisers.
 This effort had a multiple purpose, not only assisting the rebels but monitoring their ranks and watching for any al-Qaida elements trying to infiltrate or influence the rebellion.

 Bolstering the intelligence on the ground was an escalating surveillance and targeting campaign in the skies above.
 Armed U.S. Predator drones helped to clear a path for the rebels to advance.